jbonadiman/dotfiles/README.md

 - [WSL] Find a way to use the trash, so I don't use rm directly
 - [WSL] Syntax highlighting in commands
 - [WSL] Autocomplete in commands
+- [Windows] Netflix package keeps reinstalling itself
+- [Windows] winget search is so slow, I should find an alternative
+- [All] Add separation installations tags (personal, essential, dev...)
+- [All] Add command line options that defines what tags should be installed and if upgrades must be run
+- [Windows] Install Battle.net, Origin
 - [WSL] exa is really slow right now with the -l option.
 I'm using -1 option for now, but I should change it back in exa version 0.11.0 (this improvement is marked for that version miletone)
-- [All] Add separation installations tags (personal, essential, dev...)
-- [All] Add command line options that defines what tags should be installed and if upgrades must be run

 ### Annotations